 The 2014 Final EIS analyzed many of the environmental effects of enlarging Gross Reservoir as part of enlarging the Moffat Collection System, such as inundation to new maximum water levels and construction activities.
 However, some information, such as final determinations of quarry sites and other construction activities, and plans to modify license-required recreation facilities, was not available at the time the Final EIS was issued.
 The Commission must consider these project details and associated effects under NEPA as it reviews the effects of Denver Water's proposal to amend its license for the Gross Reservoir Project.
-Therefore, the scope of our analysis in this Supplemental EA is generally limited to the following: (1) revisions in certain details of dam raise construction activities, including relocation of the on-site quarry; (2) potential elimination of the previously-proposed auxiliary spillway and replacement with a saddle dam; (3) certain aspects of tree clearing and inundation to new maximum reservoir elevation of 7,406 feet msl not addressed in the Final EIS; (4) effects of changes in project operation including revisions to the ramping rates required under the license; (5) modifications to project recreation facilities required under the license; (6) modification to the project boundary; (7) effects of Denver Water's proposed environmental mitigation measures; and (8) effects of Denver Water's compliance with statutory requirements.
+Therefore, the scope of our analysis in this Final Supplemental EA is generally limited to the following: (1) revisions in certain details of dam raise construction activities, including relocation of the onsite quarry; (2) potential elimination of the previously proposed auxiliary spillway and replacement with a saddle dam; (3) certain aspects of tree clearing and other disturbance around the reservoir to an elevation of 7,410 feet msl, and inundation to a new maximum reservoir elevation of 7,406 feet msl, which were not fully addressed in the Final EIS; (4) a change to the requirements for reporting deviations from the maximum allowable ramping rates for releases to South Boulder Creek required by license Article 403; (5) modifications to project recreation facilities that are required under a series of license articles; (6) modification to the project boundary; (7) effects of Denver Water's proposed environmental mitigation measures; and (8) effects of Denver Water's compliance with statutory requirements.